Fjord-Line-AS/homeport-package-config/README.md

 - Uses a tabbed layout for categories like journey, persons, dates, accommodation, etc.
 - Zod schema (`packageRuleSchema`) validates data per tab
 - Uses localStorage to persist drafts with automatic recovery
+- Drafts are synced to Sanity in real time using `useSanityDraftSync`

 ---